Story & Conversation

 It took the households a few days to ready the float.
 They wondered about taking the files and scientific data in case the ten could use them.
 Grandfather and Grandmother pointed out that the ten, by isolating themselves, would consider their findings obsolete.
 So they only took with them the original blueprints and personal belongings.

-It was taken for granted that the two that had come back would board with the rest.
+It was taken for granted that the two who had come back would board with the rest.
 They did, but in long talks, especially with the Grandparents, they pleaded to be allowed whenever the opportunity would arise, to again join their brothers and sisters, 'when the dust settled'.